shamim0754/Infrastructure-as-code/README.md

     ** `NAMESPACE`: An organizational namespace within the specified registry.
 For the public Terraform Registry(registry.terraform.io) and for HCP Terraform's private registry, this represents the organization that publishes the provider.
 This field may have other meanings for other registry hosts.

-    ** Type: A short name for the platform or system the provider manages.
+    ** `Type`: A short name for the platform or system the provider manages.
 Must be unique within a particular namespace on a particular registry host.

     iii. `version` define source version (Optional) . default recent version

-##Provider Block
+# Provider Block
 configures the specified provider

 ```